Skip to main content

 On platforms which ship installers, you can customise the behavior.
 [Read more]

-• If your application is operating-system or CPU architecture specific you should consider adding an --rid.
+• If your application is operating-system or CPU architecture specific you should consider adding an --runtime.
 [Read more]

 • If you plan on distributing release channels for different architectures or features, consider adding a --channel [Read more]